carolinedunn/fakecaroline/README.md

 # fakecaroline
-This is a funny Alexa Skill that give misinformation.
+This is a funny Alexa Skill that provides misinformation.
 Entertainment purposes only.

 Materials Needed:
 1. Amazon Echo